pmyjavec/pmyjavec.github.io/_posts/2014-12-03-serverspec-behind-jump-server.md

 Straight up, I don't advocate jump servers, jump hosts, bastion hosts, gateway servers or any such things they are a pain and a risk.
 What I do advocate however, is writing tests for infrastructure!

+For this hack to work you just need the following three things:

+ * Netcat installed on your jump server
+ * SSH key authentication working for connections to your jump server, no passwords
-All you will need for this hack is netcat or similar installed on your jump server and some modifications made to your `spec_helper.rb`.
+ * Some modifications made to your `spec_helper.rb`.

 Utilising the ProxyCommand SSH option your problems can be solved easily.
 Take a look at the following snippet: